bmachado90/beyonnex/README.md

 On the other hand, if you want to run the test using the console you can type: `npm run cy:run`

 And that’s it!
 Test should run with those commands.

+I´m using GITHUB Action to run the code , you can go to TAB Action click on ".github/workflows/main.yml" then click on RUN WORKFLOW and the code will Run throw a Docker image using Windows

 ### Test case: Check the temperature and buy the according product
 1. User goes to weathershopper website (https://weathershopper.pythonanywhere.com/)